NLP-Discourse-SoochowU/t2d_discourseparser/README.md

 In this paper, we report our performance based on the **soft** micro-averaged F1-score as detailed in the programs.
-In addition, this project also contains an unpublished **strict** evaluation method, and one can directly use these evaluation scripts for performance calculation.
+In addition, this project also contains an unpublished **strict** evaluation method, and the performance of this parser under the strict evaluation is (84.0, 59.0, 54.2, 47.8) (macro-averaged).
+One can directly use these evaluation scripts for performance calculation.

 ```